 Market Impact WeatherUpdated

-OMAHA (DTN) -- More favorable weather for Brazil's soybean harvest, and a brief, intense snowstorm for the western Midwest, are the key weather items for the commodity trade's attention Thursday.
+OMAHA (DTN) -- Precipitation chances for much of the central U.S. and additional rain periods across South America are the key weather items for the commodity trade's attention Thursday.

 © Copyright 2017 DTN/The Progressive Farmer.
 All rights reserved.